Tackling Multiple Forms of Discrimination in Tunisia

 What is the context?

-Unlike other Northern African countries, Tunisia appears to be a quite homogenous society and has incidentally, always identified itself as an Arab-Muslim country.
-However, this supposedly homogeneity conceals the quite diverse reality of the Tunisian society within which many minority groups and communities remain on the fringe of society and are often highly affected by discriminatory practices and policies.
-Two of the most oppressed minority groups in the country are the LGBTQI+ group who suffer from harsh repression and discrimination, and the black Tunisians who represent about 10% to 15% of the total population and who often live in remote and isolated areas.
-Despite the 2011 revolution, the new 2014 Constitution and efforts from the civil society, Tunisia continues to be a highly discriminatory country towards its minorities, both in policies and practices.
+Unlike other Northern African countries, Tunisia appears to be a relatively homogenous society and has always identified as an Arab-Muslim country.
+This supposed homogeneity however conceals the diverse reality of the Tunisian society, within which many minority groups and communities remain on the fringe of society and are often highly affected by discriminatory practices and policies.
+Two of the most oppressed minority groups in the country are the LGBTQI+ community, who suffer from harsh repression and discrimination, and the black Tunisians, who represent about 10 to 15 per cent of the total population and often live in remote and isolated areas.
+Despite the 2011 revolution, the new 2014 Constitution and efforts from the civil society, Tunisia continues to be discriminatory towards minorities, both in policy and practice.